 Drugs affecting taste include some drugs used to treat high blood pressure (such as captopril), high cholesterol (such as the statins), and depression.

 Tooth enamel tends to wear away with aging, making the teeth vulnerable to damage and decay.
 Tooth loss is the major reason that older people cannot chew as well and thus may not consume enough nutrients.
-When older people lose their teeth, the portion of the jaw bone that held those teeth in place does not maintain its previous height and thus appears to waste away.
+When older people lose their teeth, the portion of the jaw bone that held those teeth in place gradually recedes and does not maintain its previous height.

 A modest decrease in saliva production occurs with age and can be decreased further by some drugs.
 The decrease in saliva causes dry mouth Dry Mouth Dry mouth is caused by a reduced or absent flow of saliva.
 This condition can cause discomfort, interfere with speech and swallowing, make wearing dentures difficult, cause bad breath (halitosis)... read more (xerostomia).
 The gums may get thinner and begin to recede.
 Xerostomia and receding gums increase the likelihood of cavities.
 Some experts also believe that xerostomia may make the lining of the esophagus more susceptible to injury.

 Despite xerostomia and receding gums, many older people retain their teeth, especially people who do not develop cavities or periodontal disease.
 Older people who lose some or all of their teeth will likely need partial or full dentures Dental Appliances Teeth may be lost to a number of disorders including cavities, periodontal disease, or injury or may be removed when treatment fails.
 Missing teeth may cause cosmetic and speech problems and... read more and/or implants.